Maria of Gothia: Marriage

 Maria sailed from Gothia, and married David of Trebizond in September 1426 in Trebizond.
 A report by historian Theodore Spandounes, dated to 1538, names the wife of David as Helena Kantakouzene, the sister of Irene Kantakouzene.
 Spandounes adds that Helena was visited by her brother George in Trebizond sometime after 1437, which implies Maria may have been dead by that time.
 On the other hand, based on an epitaph composed by John Eugenikos for her nephew Alexis, who died in Trebizond, Maria's brother John and her nephew Alexis were resident in Trebizond in 1447.
 It is unlikely they would have remained there after her death and her husband's subsequent remarriage.

 Historian Thierry Ganchou has recently asserted that due to discrepancies in Spandounes' accounts, it may be that Helena Kantakouzene had never existed.
 Ganchou instead suggests that Maria had outlived her husband, and that perhaps the legend of Helena's solitary burial of David and their sons following the Ottoman conquest of Trebizond may instead be assigned to Maria.

 Issue

 The children of David have been attributed variously to Maria or Helena by various genealogies.
 They included Basil, Manuel and George Komnenos, princes decapitated by orders of Mehmed II of the Ottoman Empire in 1463.
-Their sister Anna married first Mohammed Zagan Pasha, Beglerbeg of Macedonia and secondly to Sinan Beg, son of Ilvan Beg.
+Their sister Anna married first Zagan Pasha, Beglerbeg of Macedonia and secondly to Sinan Beg, son of Ilvan Beg.
 Another daughter reportedly married Mamia II, Prince of Guria.
 Cyril Toumanoff gives Maria, a third daughter, as wife of Constantine Mourousis.